Shelter me oh genius words…

 Playstation like a boss.

 I need to find more people like that.
-But in my current line of work, things tend to be on a much more serious bend, and as an extreme introvert it’s difficult for me to push myself into extracirricular activities which earn give me the key to the geekdom.
+But in my current line of work, things tend to be on a much more serious bend, and as an extreme introvert it’s difficult for me to push myself into extracirricular activities which earn me the key to the geekdom.

 Looks like I’ll have to try harder.